 - Hiyamugi noodles – 3 bundles

-- You will need three bundles of the Hiyamungi noodled to prepare the sauce.
+- You will need three bundles of the Hiyamungi noodle to prepare the dish.

 - Sprinkle some salt over your sliced cucumbers, give them a good mix, and then set them aside.

-- Once done, pour the mixture in a different container, and then add the remaining ½ cup of water.
+- Once done, pour the mixture into a different container, and then add the remaining ½ cup of water.

 - Rinse your salted cucumbers and make sure that you squeeze them to remove the excess water.
 Add the cucumbers to the sesame mixture, and then chill them in a refrigerator for around 20 minutes.